 In 2010 I studied at Bangor University and gained a Masters Degree in Teaching Mindfulness-Based Approaches.
 I’m a trained mentor and coach, plus I trained with the Mindfulness in Schools Project to teach the .b Curriculum to teachers and 11-18 year olds.

 With these qualifications, I feel confident to teach anyone.
-I’m registered with the UK Network for Mindfulness Teachers, and abide by their Good Practice Guidelines.
+I’m registered with the Bristish Association for Mindfulness-based Approaches, and abide by their Good Practice Guidelines.

 My teaching experience began in 2012 and I’ve guided hundreds of people to live more mindfully with stress and anxiety.
 Mindfulness is an amazing life-skill and it’s been an honour and a privilege to share it with so many people in groups, businesses and schools.